Coronavirus: What we’re doing to protect people

 That perfectly describes us.

-Any day that we’re open for business, a company cleans all floors, removes dust and dirt from all other surfaces, makes every bathroom gleam, empties all trash, and disinfects with a bleach solution.
-(We’re not crazy about the corrosion that bleach can cause but there’s no better way to kill germs, bacteria, and viruses on surfaces.)
+Any day that we’re open for business, a company cleans all floors, removes dust and dirt from all other surfaces, makes every bathroom gleam, empties all trash, and cleans all of the aerobic and strength machines.

 Members are helping in the fight